omarryhan/aiogoogle/README.md

     - Not supported.
     - [RFC6749 section 4.3](https://tools.ietf.org/html/rfc6749#section-4.2)

-Since Aiogoogle only supports **Authorization Code Flow** which fits most use cases, let's dig a little in to it:
+Since Aiogoogle only supports **Authorization Code Flow** which happens to fit most use cases, let's dig a little in to it:

 ## Authorization Code Flow